SergeBakharev/CarveraController/README.md

 poetry run python scripts/build.py --os os --version version [--no-appimage]
 ```

-The options for `os` are windows, macos, linux or ios.
+The options for `os` are windows, macos, linux, pypi or ios.
 If selecting `linux`, an appimage is built by default unless --no-appimage is specified.
 For iOS, the project will be open in XCode and needs to be built from there to simplify the signing process.

 The value of `version` should be in the format of X.Y.Z e.g., 1.2.3.